 Pakistan doesn’t SOUND safe, but that’s just the media.
 You can absolutely visit Pakistan.

-Of course, there are risks involved with travelling to somewhere like Pakistan.
+Of course, there are some risks involved with traveling to somewhere like Pakistan, but this is true for just about every country in the world.
 Knowing about those risks, doing your research, preparing yourself to travel smart; all this sort of stuff is going really going to help in the long run.
-With that said, here are some of our top tips for travelling safely in Pakistan.
+With that said, here are some of our top tips for traveling safely in Pakistan.

 - Ask the local authorities – if you want advice on WHERE is safe to travel, just ask.
-They will know.
+The local police typically have a good handle on what is happening in their area.

 - Steer clear of protests – usually, they’re peaceful, but these can quickly descend into mobs.